 Earth Day Shred Event

-ProShred, the contractor providing document shredding services to SJU, will have a shredding truck on site for four hours.
+ProShred, the contractor providing document shredding services to SJU, will have a shredding truck on site from 11 am to noon.
 Bring your sensitive papers from your office or home and they will shred them for you right at the truck.
 Contact Mary Feeney, chair of the SJU Recycling Committee, for more information.

 Dumpster Dive - What Is In Our Trash Stream That Shouldn't Be?